pointwise/CaeUnsOpenFOAM/README.md

 See the [Building a CAE Plugin][SDKbuild] for information on configuring your SDK build environment.

-If you plan on publicly releasing binary builds of your version of the OpenFOAM plugin, you need to be careful about your choice of site id, site group name, plugin id, and plugin name.
+If you plan on publicly releasing source or binary builds of your version of the OpenFOAM plugin, you need to be careful about your choice of site id, site group name, plugin id, and plugin name.
 See documentation for [site.h][SDKsite.H] for details.
 Your plugin may not load correctly into Pointwise if the values you choose conflict with other CAE plugins.

 Being open source, we would like to see any enhancements or bug fixes you make